 Course prerequisites are indicated in the course descriptions for each course and must be satisfied prior to enrolling in a given course.
 Prerequisites may be satisfied through transfer of equivalent coursework from external institutions or by taking the courses at GGU.
 Individual proficiency and foundation program courses may be waived for students who have an undergraduate degree in Accounting or who have previously completed comparable courses at a regionally accredited college or university.
-Students may not enroll in advanced program courses until they have completed the entire foundation program.
+Students may enroll in advanced program courses while completing the foundation program if they have satisfied the advanced program course prerequisites.
 Courses listed carry three semester units of credit unless otherwise noted.